csc301-fall-2022/FaceBlur/deliverable-2/README.md

  * What type of license will you apply to your codebase?
  * What affect does it have on the development and use of your codebase?
  * Why did you or your partner make this choice?

+ We wil be using the MIT license.
+Our dependencies, express and react, have MIT license, which is a permissive license, and our partners have agreed to share the code with anyone for any use without or without license; This allows us to choose any license we'd like.
+So, we chose MIT, meaning it can be distributed, modified, and used for any purpose, private or commercial.
+Now, any developer can modify or use our codebase.

+ We chose to use a permissive license because we are building this application for a course in our university in collaboration with a research lab at our university; university is a place for learning and improving and as such we saw fit to allow other people to learn and improve on our codebase.
+We are also aware that we are still in school and still have a lot to learn, so we wantto allow experienced developers to modify our code and improve it for their use.